Arkansas Reserve Studies

 Level 1 – Full reserve study

-A complete physical and financial analysis: on-site inspection, component inventory, remaining useful life, and a 20–30 year funding plan.
+A complete physical and financial analysis: on-site inspection, component inventory, remaining useful life estimates, and a 20-30 year funding plan — all built inside PropFusion’s platform so your board can reference and adjust projections anytime.

 Level 2 – Update with site visit

-A refresh of your existing reserve study with a new inspection, updated costs, and revised funding recommendations.
+A refresh of your existing reserve study with a new on-site inspection, updated replacement costs, and revised funding recommendations synced into your live reserve workspace.

 Level 3 – Update without site visit

-A financial update that uses your prior study and updated financial data to adjust funding paths between full site inspections.
+A financial update using your prior study and current financial data to recalibrate funding paths between full inspections — delivered with the same interactive online dashboard.

 • Central Arkansas: Little Rock, North Little Rock, Conway, Cabot